chauff/cse1500-web-transcripts/index.md

 <img align="right" width="150px" src="https://chauff.github.io/img/og_claudia.png">

 CSE1500 is the **Web and Database Technology course**, that first-year students of the Bachelor Computer Science and Engineering take at [TU Delft](https://www.tudelft.nl/).

-The responsible instructor of the web technology part is Associate Prof. [Claudia Hauff](https://chauff.github.io/).
-Inquiries about the course content, exams and so on should be emailed to `cse1500-ewi["at"]tudelft.nl`; this email reaches all responsible course instructors.
+The materials were developed by [Claudia Hauff](https://chauff.github.io/).

 This website contains all materials of the course's web technology part.
 With a modern browser, you can use highlighting and note-taking in the browser.
 All data is stored in your browser's [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage): this means that no data (highlights/notes) leaves your machine.
 Be aware though that all this data is deleted when you clear your browser's storage.

-We cover the following languages: HTTP, HTML, CSS as well as JavaScript on the client and server-side.
-Our *web application stack* is rather minimalistic: it consists of [Node.js](https://nodejs.org/en/), [express](http://expressjs.com/), [axios](https://github.com/axios/axios) and [ws](https://github.com/websockets/ws).
+The following languages are covered: HTTP, HTML, CSS as well as JavaScript on the client and server-side.
+The *web application stack* is rather minimalistic: it consists of [Node.js](https://nodejs.org/en/), [express](http://expressjs.com/), [axios](https://github.com/axios/axios) and [ws](https://github.com/websockets/ws).

-In the five weeks of the web technology lectures we can only cover the web programming fundamentals and thus chose a small application stack.
+In the five weeks of the web technology lectures only the web programming fundamentals can be covered.
 If you want to get a comprehensive overview of the set of languages, technologies and frameworks a frontend or backend web engineer should be familiar with, take a look at the [web developer roadmap - 2020](https://github.com/kamranahmedse/developer-roadmap).

 ## Table of contents <!-- omit in toc -->
 - [Book](#book)